 Rows 2 to 23 report alternative estimates, which generally relate to adjusting our measurement of market access.
 Rows 2 and 3 drop counties with the largest and smallest changes in market access from 1860 to 1880: row 2 excludes the top and bottom 1% of counties, and row 3 excludes the top and bottom 5% of counties.
 Row 4 reduces the cost of water transportation from 0.49 cents per ton mile to 0.198 cents per ton mile, and row 5 reduces the cost of wagon transportation from 23.1 cents per ton mile to 14 cents per ton mile.
 Row 6 removes transshipment costs (50 cents) when transfering goods within the waterway network.
 Row 7 adds transshipment costs between Northern and Southern railroads, and rows 8 and 9 raise to cost of railroad transportation (from 0.63 cents per ton mile to 0.735 cents or 0.878 cents) to reflect general congestion or indirect routes along the railroad network (as considered in Donaldson and Hornbeck 2016).
 Rows 10 and 11 replace our baseline estimated average price of transported goods (38.7) with alternative assumed values of 20 or 50.
-Rows 12 and 13 replace our baseline estimated trade elasticity (3.05) with alternative assumed values that reflect its estimated 95% confidence internal (1.95 to 3.925), and row 14 assumes a value of 8.22 from Donaldson and Hornbeck (2016).
+Rows 12 and 13 replace our baseline estimated trade elasticity (3.05) with alternative assumed values that reflect its estimated 95% confidence internal (1.95 to 3.90), and row 14 assumes a value of 8.22 from Donaldson and Hornbeck (2016).
 Row 15 adjusts our measurement of counties' market access to reflect access to international markets, inflating the population in counties with major international ports based on the value of imports and exports (scaled by GDP per capita).
 Row 16 adjusts counties' population for different under-enumeration rates in the Census of Population, by decade and region.
 Row 17 measures counties' market access based on their access to other counties' wealth, rather than other counties' population.
-Row 18 includes counties' own population in their market access, and Rows 19 to 23 measure counties' market access when excluding other counties within 5 miles, 50 miles, 100 miles, or 200 miles.
-Row 23 reports estimates using a measure of counties' market access in each decade that holds counties' population levels fixed at 1860 levels.
+Row 18 includes counties' own population in their market access, and Rows 19 to 22 measure counties' market access when excluding other counties within 5 miles, 50 miles, 100 miles, or 200 miles.
+Row 23 calculates market access holding fixed populations at their 1860 levels (as in Table 1, Column 2), and uses this measure of market access as an instrument for observerd market access.